All Blog Posts

 Of the ten legal bases for lawful processing that the LGPD lays out, consent is the first.

-This is very important for our niche of the privacy field, because it has direct implication for how your website is allowed to set cookies, process user data and share this with third parties.
+This is very important for Cookiebot CMP because it has direct implications for how your website is allowed to set cookies, process user data and share it with third parties.

-Article 8 of the LGPD makes it clear that consent cannot be obtained through “generic authorization”, rather it must refer to particular purposes.
+Article 8 of the LGPD makes it clear that consent cannot be obtained through “generic authorization”, rather it must refer to particular purposes or be explicit and granular, per the GDPR.

-This means that websites, companies and organizations must first obtain the specific, unambiguous consent of the data subject before any processing of personal data is allowed to take place.
+This means that websites, companies and organizations must first obtain the specific, unambiguous consent from the data subject before any processing of personal data is allowed to take place.

-When processing personal data, a website or company or organization must present a specific legal basis.
+When processing personal data, a website or company or organization must present a specific legal basis, i.e. a justification for why they need to collect and process personal data.

 The ten legal bases in the LGPD (Article 7) for lawful processing of personal data are –